 Make a list of your 10 favourite albums.
 This doesn’t need to be set in stone (I’m not going to quiz you to confirm they are indeed the Top 10 Of All Time), but just whatever 10 you love right now.
 Now start taking a look around online to see which ones are easy to find and which ones are super rare.
 Some may have never even been pressed onto vinyl.
 If the records are rare or hard to find, add them to your White Whale List.
 This list is going to keep you up at night as you spend your days searching, hoping to someday come across a decently-priced copy of this LP.
 It’s gonna grow as you keep collecting, but hang tough.
 The other list of easier to find records will keep you going.
 Here are some of the best sites to creep through:

 While you’re online, start doing some turntable research as well (if you aren’t planning on using your records as collection pieces only, which is also totally okay).
 I currently have a Crosley Cruiser, which has casually labeled me as Satan in the record community.
-I plan on upgrading, but I have other expenses to cover before I worry about making sure the internet is more comfortable with my current setup.
+I plan on testing out other turntables eventually, but I have other expenses to cover before I worry about making sure the internet is more comfortable with my setup.
 If you’re in the market, here are a couple I’m in love with right now:

 – TRNTBL (From the lovely people that brought us VNYL, it connects to your Spotify and shows people what you’re spinning.
 The future is NOW.
 Speakers are separate.)